kuaile4585/testdir/readme.txt

 Git is a distribured vertion control system.
-Git is a free software.
+Git is a free software distribured under the GPL.